barroso2501/pasture-crop-dynamic/docs/validation/canonical_input_audit.md

 The formal MapBiomas pasture-age legend defines code `100` for pasture established by 1985 and codes `200 + consecutive age` for pasture established after 1985.
 Under that formal encoding, code `1` has no stated role.
 The MapBiomas access page also contains an example visualization described as `0 = no pasture` and `1–40+ = consecutive age`, creating an internal documentation ambiguity for the public asset.
 Source: <https://brasil.mapbiomas.org/iniciativas-e-produtos/cobertura-e-uso-da-terra/pastagem/idade/>.

 Code `1` occupies only 1,732.52 ha in 2025, or 0.00159% of mapped pasture in the retained domain.
+In consultation on 2026-09-09, the MapBiomas technician responsible for the pasture-age product confirmed that the value was unexpected and would be investigated.
+An official resolution or corrected product is not assumed to be available in the short term.

-It is retained in total pasture area because coverage class `15` is authoritative for land-cover membership, but it must not be assigned to an age cohort without an explicit rule.
-The recommended provisional treatment is `age unresolved`: include it in pasture stock and land-cover transitions, exclude it from age-specific cohort statistics, report its area, and test whether its exclusion changes any age-dependent result.
-Reclassification to `201` requires confirmation from the product documentation or MapBiomas team.
+Decision 003 therefore assigns code `1` the project status `age unresolved`.
+It is retained in total pasture area and land-cover transitions because coverage class `15` is authoritative for land-cover membership.
+It is exported as an explicit unresolved-age component and excluded from age-specific cohort statistics.
+Its area must be reported, and age-dependent results must include a sensitivity check.
+It must not be reclassified to `201` or interpreted as a one-year-old pasture unless MapBiomas provides an official clarification or replacement product.

 ## 7. Retained-cell endpoint check